 “Yup.
 It grows on a tree and has a pit, sort of like peaches or mangos.
 It’s not sweet, though.
 It’s amazingly delicious.
 I can eat two of them scooping it out with a spoon.
 I love guacamole, too.”

 They sat and ate, looking out the front window at the people passing by.

-“See that guy, with the black jacket with a hood?”
+“See that guy, with the black jacket with a hood, standing at the corner?”
 Jeremy asked.

 “Uh huh.
 Who is he?”

 “I don’t know, but that jacket is the one that was stolen from my locker at school.”

 “How do you know it’s yours?”
 Lyle asked.

 “See that red flap hanging down in the back?
 I sewed that in the jacket for when I went cross country skiing with the ski club from school last year.
 That way anyone with me could see it was me.
 Normally it’s pushed through a little loop in the inside of the coat so it doesn’t hang out.
 I’m going to go see where that guy got the coat.”

 “No, go get our sandwiches packed to go, then come out.
 I don’t want to freak the guy by having two of us following him up close right away.”